2016-2017 CCC Graduate Fellows with Founder Mike Stegman, Former Executive Director Lucy Gorham and Director Roberto Quercia.

 - Graduate students with strong academic credentials and a strong interest in the work of the Center for Community Capital;

-- Enrolled in coursework on campus at UNC-Chapel Hill, North Carolina Central University, NC State, or Duke University;
+- Enrolled in coursework on campus at UNC-Chapel Hill;

-- Work for approximately 80 hours on on a research team at CCC, CRL, or Self-Help during the 2018-2019 academic year.
+- Work for approximately 80 hours on a research team at CCC, CRL, or UNC during the 2019-2020 academic year.
 This work will be performed on a schedule established cooperatively by the Fellow and their research supervisor, and should not, unless requested by the Fellow, exceed 5 hours per week.

 - Participate in monthly cohort events, to be scheduled on weekday evenings in accordance with the Fellows’ class schedules.

-- Complete a blog post reflecting on their experience.
+- Complete a short (1-2pg) reflection essay on the fellowship experience.

 Prospective fellows are required to: